-His maternal grandfather, a globe-trotting activist/preacher, encouraged him to learn the human story by selling educational books door-to-door.
+His maternal grandfather, a globe-trotting activist/preacher, encouraged him to learn the human story by selling educational books door-to-door and then traveling the world.
 His mom, an English teacher, taught him the value of a well-written story.
 An uncle who was a history professor taught him that history is the story of our past.
 And his father, an electrical engineer who designed the broadcasting antenna atop the World Trade Center, told him the story of a new digital age in communications.

 “Their stories became my story: a teacher turned advocate, turned marketing/communications executive,” Norris says.
 “Now as the managing partner of Princeton Strategic Communications, I work with a talented team of professionals to share the stories of consequential companies and causes.”

 Prior to PSC, the Jersey Shore native was tasked by the state Board of Education to open its Family and Community Relations Office.
 There, he directed community outreach while forging stakeholder partnerships in support of an ambitious education-reform effort.

 Norris continues to tell the stories in support of tourism and hospitality, helping clients win the Brass Ring Award from the International Association of Amusement Parks and Attractions, the N.J.
 Governor’s Tourism Award in 2010 and the Hospitality Sales and Marketing Association Award for website redesign.

 Before Clark became a vice president at New York-based Magnet Communications, helping the Thomson Corporation launch online education, Norris was recruited by Ross Perot as a CRM marketing executive serving Saks Fifth Avenue after helping the businessman organize a two million member national advocacy campaign.

 While earning a master’s degree in religion and philosophy at the University of Pennsylvania, he taught college courses and developed continuing-education programs in Cape May.
 Among them: the Art Kane Photo Workshops and the Cape May Music Festival.